-1 The Company Overview
+1 The Company overview

-Wipro Technologies Ltd. ("the Company") is a subsidiary of Wipro Information Technology Netherlands BV, ("the holding company").
-The Company is incorporated in Russia and is engaged in software development services.
+Wipro Information Technology Kazakhstan LLP ("the Company") is a subsidiary of Wipro Information Technology Netherlands BV, incorporated and domiciled in Kazakhstan.
+The Company is provider of IT Services, including Business Process Services (BPS) globally.
 The Company's ultimate holding company, Wipro Limited ("Wipro") is incorporated and domiciled in India.